 - Take over responsibility for completion (up to the penal sum of the bond);

 - Pay the penal sum of the bond.

 With LOCs, the bank will pay on demand of the holder if made before the expiration date.
-There is no completion clause in an LOC.
-The task of administering completion of the contract is left to the owner.
+There is no completion clause in a LOC.
+In other words, the task of administering the completion of the contract is left to the owner.

 The owner must determine the validity of claims by subcontractors, laborers, and materials suppliers.
 If there is not enough money from the LOC to pay all of the claims, then the owner has to decide which claims will be paid and which will be rejected.

 The contractor obtains the surety bond through a reliable surety bond company.
 An underwriter will conduct an extensive evaluation of a contractors’ capital, capacity, and character to qualify for a surety bond.

 The contractor obtains the LOC through a banking or lending institution.

 In conclusion, surety bonds have more of an advantage over LOCs as it provides a more stable kind of financial security.
 In addition, LOCs have high and shifting fee structures because banks sometimes charge a variety of fees.
 Similarly, LOC bank fees will often converge with interest rates and will reflect on a personal or business credit score.
 If a contractor fails to meet the LOC terms, he or she will pay off the letter, which can damage the credit rating.
 Sureties, on the other hand, financially backs up the contractor if a claim is made, where the contractor reimburses the whole amount paid out by the surety.